precice/calculix-adapter/docs/adapter-calculix-overview.md

 4. Follow a tutorial:
    * [Tutorial for CHT with OpenFOAM and CalculiX](https://github.com/precice/precice/wiki/Tutorial-for-CHT-with-OpenFOAM-and-CalculiX): Flow in a shell-and-tube heat exchanger
    * [Tutorial for FSI with OpenFOAM and CalculiX](https://github.com/precice/precice/wiki/Tutorial-for-FSI-with-OpenFOAM-and-CalculiX): Flow in a channel with an elastic flap, either perpendicular, or parallel to the flow and attached to a cylinder.
-   * [Tutorial on structure-structure coupling](https://github.com/precice/precice/wiki/Tutorial-for-SSI-with-CalculiX): Elastic beam artificially cut into two halves
+   * [Tutorial on structure-structure coupling](https://github.com/precice/precice/wiki/Tutorial-for-SSI-with-CalculiX): Elastic beam artificially cut into two halves.

 Are you encountering an unexpected error?
 Have a look at our [Troubleshooting](adapter-calculix-troubleshooting.html) page.